The Upcoming 50th GST Council: This is What to Look Out For

 The first report of the Group of Ministers (GoM) that was tasked in May 2021 to propose adjustments to the GST regime over casinos, horse racing, and online gaming recommended that the government should charge 28% GST over skill gaming prize pools.

-Such a decision would equalize the indirect tax levy over games of skill with the regime over casinos, lotteries, and turf clubs, which pay 28% over the full value of bets or services.
+Such a decision would equalize the indirect tax levy over games of skill with the regime over casinos.As well as lotteries, and turf clubs.
+Which pay 28% over the full value of bets or services.
 However, this report was returned by the GST Council to the GoM for further deliberation in June 2022, and the final resolution of the matter is still pending.

-The existing practice for operators of online fantasy sports and other games considered to be of skill is to pay 18% GST over their commission, also known as Gross Gaming Revenue (GGR).
+The existing practice for operators of online fantasy sports is to pay 18% GST over their commission.
+As well as for other games considered to be of skill.
+Also known as Gross Gaming Revenue (GGR).

 The Different Paths Ahead